pippo-java/pippo.github.io/_posts/2015-03-17-static-files.md

 The CrudNgDemo also uses a custom CSS file which is a classpath resource from the `/public` folder.

-In this demo, the html template page (freemarker engine) contains a head section like:
+In this demo, the html template page (`Freemarker engine`) contains a head section like:

 ```html
 <head>